 - “Food grade paraffin.”
 It is not cleaner than or different from regular paraffin wax.
 They are the same!

-What to look for to ensure the cleanest burning non-toxic candles in general
+How to ensure the cleanest burning non-toxic candles

 - Avoid any dyes, stabilizers or additional ingredients.
 There’s absolutely no scientific evidence to support that these burn cleanly and don’t negatively affect human health.